-The net deferred tax asset at December 31, 2016 and 2015 was \$9.1 million and \$4.0 million, respectively, primarily related to loss carryforwards, timing differences in net unrealized appreciation or depreciation and other temporary book-tax differences relating to portfolio investments held by the Taxable Subsidiaries.
+The net deferred tax liability at December 31, 2017 was \$10.6 million compared to a net deferred tax asset of \$9.1 million at December 31, 2016, primarily related to loss carryforwards, timing differences in net unrealized appreciation or depreciation and other temporary book-tax differences relating to portfolio investments held by the Taxable Subsidiaries.
 In addition, during the three months ended March 31, 2016, Main Street recorded a one-time \$1.8 million increase to deferred tax assets for previously unrecognized excess tax benefits associated with share-based compensation due to the early adoption of the new accounting standard ASU 2016-09 (See further discussion in Note B.8.).
-As of December 31, 2016, for U.S. federal income tax purposes, the Taxable Subsidiaries had a capital loss carryforward of \$5.2 million which will expire in taxable year 2020 and a capital loss carryforward of \$9.4 million which will expire in taxable year 2021.
-At December 31, 2016, for U.S. federal income tax purposes, the Taxable Subsidiaries had a net operating loss carryforward which will expire in various taxable years from 2029 through 2036.
+The net deferred tax liability as of December 31, 2017 equal to \$10.6 million reflects a reduction of \$2.8 million resulting from the decrease in the U.S. federal corporate income tax rate from 35% to 21% as enacted by the Tax Cuts and Jobs Act (See further discussion in Note B.9.).
+For the year ended December 31, 2017, for U.S. federal income tax purposes, the Taxable Subsidiaries utilized capital loss carryforwards totaling approximately \$9.1 million.
+At December 31, 2017, for U.S. federal income tax purposes, the Taxable Subsidiaries had a capital loss carryforward of \$4.6 million which, if unused, will expire in taxable year 2021.
+At December 31, 2017, for U.S. federal income tax purposes, the Taxable Subsidiaries had a net operating loss carryforward which, if unused, will expire in various taxable years from 2029 through 2037.
 The timing and manner in which Main Street will utilize any loss carryforwards in any year, or in total, may be limited in the future under the provisions of the Code.

 Management believes that the realization of the deferred tax assets is more likely than not based on expectations as to future taxable income and scheduled reversals of temporary differences.
-Accordingly, Main Street did not record a valuation allowance related to its deferred tax assets at December 31, 2016 and 2015.
+Accordingly, Main Street did not record a valuation allowance related to its deferred tax assets at December 31, 2017 and 2016.

-The following table sets forth the significant components of net deferred tax assets and liabilities as of December 31, 2016 and 2015 (amounts in thousands):
+The following table sets forth the significant components of net deferred tax assets and liabilities as of December 31, 2017 and 2016 (amounts in thousands):

-Years Ended December 31,
+December 31,

-2016 2015
+2017 2016

 Deferred tax assets:

-Net operating loss carryforwards \$ 38,880 \$ 23,508 ;
+Net operating loss carryforwards \$ 28,422 \$ 38,880

-Capital loss carryforwards 5,175 2,831
+Capital loss carryforwards 1,011 5,175

+Other 893

-Total deferred tax assets 44,055 26,339 ,
+Total deferred tax assets 30,326 44,055

 Deferred tax liabilities:

-Net unrealized appreciation of portfolio investments (21,807) (19,482 )
+Net unrealized appreciation of portfolio investments (31,711) (21,807)

-Net basis differences in portfolio investments (13,112) (2,446 )
+Net basis differences in portfolio investments (9,168) (13,112)

-Other (11) (408 )
+Other (11)

-Total deferred tax liabilities (34,930) (22,336 )
+Total deferred tax liabilities (40,879) (34,930)

-Total deferred tax asset, net \$ 9,125 \$ 4,003 i
+Total deferred tax asset (liabilities), net \$ (10,553) \$ 9,125

-NOTE K - COMMON STOCK
+NOTE J - COMMON STOCK